 Just because location isn’t the only thing that matters when choosing a house off-campus to rent doesn’t mean it’s not important.
 Do you like the quiet and don’t have a problem with a bit of a walk to campus?
 Or is it really important to you to find a rental close to OU and uptown.
 In location, you also need to consider the neighborhood with regard to safety, parking situations, and general culture of the area.

 The hills and the age of this town has made for a town comprised of a bunch of little “nook” neighborhoods.
 In some areas, things change from one block to the next.
 If you love house parties and bar life, renting a house on State or Carpenter Streets is where it’s at.
-But if you’re super-focused on your studies and aren’t a party-vibe person, a location a few more blocks away can make a big difference in terms of noise and available parking for rentals.
+But if you’re super-focused on your studies and aren’t a party-vibe person, a location a few more blocks away, like a student rental at Foster Place on Union Street, can make a big difference in terms of noise and available parking for rentals.

 2. Reputation of the Rental Company